HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Methodology

+where \(\mathrm{Cost}(q)\) is the total token cost, and \(\lambda\) controls the trade-off between answer quality and computational cost.
+This objective is not used for training.
+It only formalizes the evaluation criterion of HCP-MAD.

-To boost the efficiency of MAD, we introduce a novel Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate (HCP-MAD).
-The main idea is that many straightforward tasks can be effectively solved through lightweight pair-agent debates, while the complex tasks require expanded collaboration.
-Specifically, HCP-MAD leverages a consensus-guided three-stage progressive reasoning to dynamically adjust the collaboration according to task complexities, as shown in Figure \ref{fig:2}.
-It first employs Heterogeneous Consensus Verification (HCV) for quick resolution, followed by Heterogeneous Pair-Agent Debate (HPAD) with adaptive stopping.
-Finally, unresolved tasks are addressed through Escalated Collective Voting (ECV) by aggregating responses from many additional agents.
-Each component is detailed described below.
+This formulation highlights the main design principle of HCP-MAD: many straightforward tasks can be effectively solved through lightweight pair-agent debates, while the complex tasks require expanded collaboration.
+Specifically, HCP-MAD leverages a consensus-guided three-stage progressive reasoning to dynamically adjust the collaboration according to task complexities, as shown in Figure \ref{fig:2}. key components are described below.